digitaltwinconsortium/dtc-glossary/glossary.md

 The __datatypes__ associated with columns/properties/attributes may be "text" or "date" or "number" or more specialized datatypes such as "integer number" or "floating-point number".
 The specific datatypes available will vary per data-modeling language.

-The __meaning__ of particular data structured according to the data model may be encoded by giving data modeling elements (tables/columns/classes/properties) the names of real-world concepts.
+The __meaning__ of particular data structured according to the data model may be encoded by naming data modeling elements (tables/columns/classes/properties) using the names of real-world concepts.
 For example, particular data that lies in the part of the structure named "equipment.weight" with datatype "number" can be understood to represent the weight of a piece of physical equipment, expressed numerically.
 Those names may be cross-referenced with natural-language documentation providing a more-detailed description of the meaning of the modeled data.
 Some data-modeling languages allow additional metadata to be associated to elements, e.g. the units-of-measure for "equipment.weight".

 A given data model may lie somewhere along an __implementation spectrum__.
 It may be an implementation-neutral "logical" or "conceptual" data model or a persistence-specific data model like a SQL database schema.
 Often, a high-level conceptual data model is exposed through an API, but is mapped to a low-level implementation-specific data model by the software that implements the API.

-The __subject matter__ of a data model is a [stored representation](#stored-representation).
-In other words, every [stored representation](#stored-representation) (which consists of particular data) will have a __data model__ that describes the structure and meaning of its digital data.
+The __subject matter__ of a data model may be the data of a [stored representation](#stored-representation).
+Conversely, many [stored representations](#stored-representation) have a __data model__ that describes their structure and meaning.

 The __medium__ of a "data model" is a [data modeling language](#data-modeling-language).

 The __modeling perspective__ of a "data model" encompasses its data-modeling paradigm, where it sits on the "implementation perspective", as well as the choices it makes to simplify the real-world subject matter into named/structured data that describes aspects of that subject matter.

-The following figure shows how a [Data Model](#data-model) relates to a [Digital Model](#digital-model) and how both relate to the physical world.
+The following figure shows how a [Data Model](#data-model) relates to a [Stored Representation](#stored-representation) and how both relate to the physical world.
 ![Data Model](images/DataModel.png)

-Communication can get tricky when folks use the unqualified term "model" to mean "data model".
-This is particularly true of people who do "data modeling" as part of their job.
-They may use a term like "building model" to refer to a __data model__ for creating digital models of buildings (rather than a specific digital model of a particular building).
-For this reason, it may be helpful to use a synonym like "schema", since "building schema" will be more-reliably interpreted as a "data model for structuring data that represents buildings" and never as a stored representation of a particular building.
+Sometimes people use the unqualified term "model" to mean "data model", especially when they do "data modeling" as part of their job.
+They may use a term like "building model" to refer to a __data model__ for creating stored representations of buildings (rather than a specific digital representation of a particular building).
+For this reason, it may be helpful to use a synonym like "schema", since "building schema" will be more-reliably interpreted as a "data model for structuring data that represents buildings" and never as a stored representation (aka "model") of a particular building.

-As an example, a digital model of a particular real-world building will consist of data that represents relevant aspects of that building for the desired use cases.
-The digital model will have a "buildings data model" that defines the concepts of real-world buildings that can be expressed in the data of the digital model, and how they are named, structured, and represented in the digital model's data.
+As an example, a stored representation of a particular real-world building will consist of data that represents relevant aspects of that building for the desired use cases.
+The stored representation will have a "buildings data model" that defines the concepts of real-world buildings that can be expressed in the data of the stored representation, and how they are named, structured, and represented in the stored representation's data.

 See [data modeling in digital twin systems](#data-modeling-in-digital-twin-systems).

 ***Alternate terms***

-- "Ontology" is sometimes used as a synonym for "data model", particularly for [data-modeling ontologies](#ontology-data-modeling)
+- "Ontology" is sometimes used as a synonym for "data model", particularly for [data-modeling ontologies](#data-modeling-ontology)
 - "Schema" is sometimes used as a synonym for "data model".
 DDL defines database schemas.
 [OData](https://en.wikipedia.org/wiki/Open_Data_Protocol) uses CSDL (Common Schema Definition Language).
 [RDFS](https://en.wikipedia.org/wiki/RDF_Schema) (Resource Description Framework Schema) is sometimes used in conjunction with [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) to define data models using a [triple-graph](#data-modeling-paradigm) approach.
 - "Information Model" is sometimes used as a synonym for "data model", though some parties make subtle distinctions between "information model" and "data model", such as taking it to imply a data model that lies on the "conceptual" end of the implementation spectrum.

-The various synonyms of "data model" and the fact that some ontologies can be used as data models can be a significant source of confusion in the design and development of [digital models](#digital-model) for [digital twin systems](#digital-twin-system).
+The various synonyms of "data model" and the fact that some ontologies can be used as data models can be a significant source of confusion in the design and development of [stored representations](#stored-representation) for [digital twin systems](#digital-twin-system).

 ![Data Models and Ontologies](images/DataModel-Ontology.png)